On the existence of Ulanowicz's optimal structural resilience in complex networks: Conclusion and discussion

-This study provides a theoretical investigation of entropy-based resilience optimization in directed flow networks.
-By analyzing Ulanowicz's resilience metric within a constrained optimization framework, we establish the existence of optimal resilience configurations for networks with at least three nodes and demonstrate the structural impossibility of achieving the optimal state in two-node systems.
-These results clarify the fundamental role of network scale in enabling efficiency-redundancy trade off.
+This study provides a foundational theoretical investigation of entropy-based optimal resilience in weighted and directed networks with no self-loops.
+By analyzing the resilience metric within Ulanowicz's framework, we establish a general existence theorem for optimal resilience configurations in networks with at least three nodes, while demonstrating the structural impossibility of achieving this optimal state in two-node systems.
+These general results clarify the fundamental role of network scale and topological articulation in enabling the efficiency-redundancy trade-off.

-Using a symmetric multi-link network model, we derive explicit governing equations for optimal flow allocations and obtain closed-form asymptotic scaling laws for large networks.
-The analytical results show that dominant links scale inversely with network size, while background links exhibit quadratic decay with logarithmic corrections.
-This structural separation between primary and secondary flows reflects an intrinsic organizational principle of robust network design: high-throughput backbone connections coexist with sparse redundancy channels that collectively enhance system resilience.

-From an operations research perspective, these findings offer quantitative guidance for designing large-scale networked systems under robustness constraints \citep{FJ-Ambulkar-Blackhurst-Grawe-2015-JOperManag}.
-The entropy-based framework provides a tractable analytical tool for studying trade-offs between performance efficiency and structural redundancy, which are central concerns in supply chain management, transportation planning, and infrastructure design.
-Future research may extend this framework by incorporating capacity constraints, cost functions, stochastic demand, and dynamic adaptation mechanisms, thereby further bridging entropy-based resilience theory and practical network optimization problems.